 Mathematics literacy is essential for many tasks in daily life and work.
 There is an expectation that all college students will develop mathematical reasoning during their college education.
-At the same time, math coursework serves as a hurdle to earning a credential for many students, potentially limiting students' ability to continue their participation in higher education, particularly for those who enter college underprepared for college-level math courses and instead must initially enroll in developmental education (dev-ed) (e.g., Bailey, Jeong, & Cho, 2010).
+At the same time, math coursework serves as a hurdle to earning a credential for many students, potentially limiting students' ability to continue their participation in higher education, particularly for those who enter college underprepared for college-level math courses and instead must initially enroll in developmental education (dev-ed) (e.g., Bailey et al., 2010).
 Among community college students who hope to transfer to a baccalaureate-granting institution, taking the "right" math course that aligns with their intended program of study is vital to help them make progress toward their degree and avoid inefficient course-taking patterns.
-In this study, I will describe math course-taking patterns among students who transferred from community colleges to public universities in Texas and examine the relationship between course redundancy (hereafter repetition) and college outcomes (cumulative grade point average (GPA), bachelor's degree attainment within six-years, time to a bachelor's degree and accumulated excess credits).
+In this study, I will examine the relationship between student college outcomes (cumulative grade point average (GPA), bachelor's degree attainment within six-years, time to a bachelor's degree and accumulated excess credits) and course redundancy (hereafter repetition), determining math course-taking patterns among students who transferred from community colleges to public universities in Texas.

-Although U.S. higher education institutions traditionally required all students to take college algebra to acquire necessary foundational skills, recent reform efforts such as the Dana Center Mathematics Pathways and Carnegie Math Pathways encourage students to take an introductory (gateway) college-level mathematics course that fits their needs and majors.
+Although U.S. higher education institutions traditionally required all students to take college algebra to acquire necessary foundational skills, recently, they have begun to diversify their introductory (gateway) mathematics courses beyond the "college-algebra-for-all" approach.
+Recent reform efforts such as the Dana Center Mathematics Pathways and Carnegie Math Pathways encourage students to take an introductory (gateway) college-level mathematics course that fits their needs and majors.
 While college algebra might still be a required course for STEM majors, non-STEM students might be better served by a math course designed to serve their needs of the studies, such as statistics or quantitative reasoning.
-More community colleges are making multiple math pathways available to students (Schudde & Meiselman, 2019) and working to create guided pathways toward desired degrees (Jenkins & Pellegrino, 2019).
-Despite efforts to improve the flexibility of gateway math requirements and to streamline students' pathways toward a bachelor's degree, we have little information about course repetition in mathematics among community college students who transition to bachelor' s-degree-granting institutions.
+More community colleges are making multiple math pathways toward desired degrees (Jenkins & Pellegrino, 2019).
+Despite efforts to improve the flexibility of gateway math requirements and to streamline students' pathways toward a bachelor's degree, we have little information about course repetition in mathematics among community college students who transition to bachelor's-degree-granting institutions.

 This study will analyze how course repetition patterns among community college transfer students in Texas predict student college outcomes (cumulative GPA, bachelor's degree attainment, time to degree, and excess credits).
-Using data from the Texas Educational Research Center, I leverage longitudinal statewide administrative records for the 2011-2012 and 2012-2013 community college entrants who transferred to a university within six years of college entry and track students' academic progress over six years.
+Using data from the Texas Educational Research Center, I leverage longitudinal statewide administrative records for the 2011-2012 and 2012-2013 community college entrants and track students' academic progress over six years.